Top 10 College Basketball Rivalries of All Time

-The biggest college basketball rivalry is without a doubt Duke vs North Caroline.
-UNC and Duke are two of the biggest names in college basketball and, with both programs residing in the ACC, they go head to head every single year.
-These two programs have produced tremendous NBA talent, and have each had the privilege of employing one of the best coaches in the history of college basketball (Mike Krzyzewski, Duke and Roy Williams, UNC) for an extended period of time.
+The biggest college basketball rivalry is, without a doubt, Duke vs North Carolina.
+UNC and Duke are two of the biggest names in college basketball, and with both programs residing in the ACC, they go head to head every single year.
+These two programs have produced tremendous NBA talent and have each had the privilege of employing one of the best coaches in the history of college basketball (Mike Krzyzewski, Duke, and Roy Williams, UNC) for an extended period of time.

 What is the oldest college basketball rivalry?